jonisapp/meteor-mongo-files/README.md

 - It will increase overall costs if you use a managed DBaaS like Atlas.)
 - If you deal with a lot of big files, it will not perform as well as object storage.

-### 2 strategies
+### One library : 2 strategies

 Files can either be stored in their entirety (as MongoDB documents) or chunked by GridFS.
-In this second case, GridFS creates 2 collections : "collection.files" and "collection.chunks", which makes it possible to reconstitute the files.
+In this second case, GridFS creates 2 collections: "collection.files" and "collection.chunks", which makes it possible to reconstitute the files.
 Let's evaluate which approach is better for your use case.
-Using one document per file seems simpler, but it also has a few disadvantages :
+Using one document per file seems simpler, but it also has a few disadvantages:

 - a MongoDB document is limited to 16Mb
 - if you store a file directly as a document, it cannot be streamed directly to the database.
 Hence the file will be temporarily loaded entirely into the memory which may lead to a decrease in overall performance.

 So this approach is generally preferred if you have a lot of small files or if you need low latency (even if it means increasing performance costs)

-And when it comes to GridFS, you can store files of unlimited size and files can be directly streamed from the DB to the client, but :
+And when it comes to GridFS, you can store files of unlimited size and files can be directly streamed from the DB to the client, but:

 - it will use more storage because additional information is stored within each chunk
 - it will need more processing power.